ShreyaKunda/Ei-Study-Assignments/README.md

 2. **Use Case 2: Vehicle Factory**

-Pattern: Factory Pattern
+**Pattern**: Factory Pattern
-Description: The factory pattern provides an interface for creating objects, allowing the instantiation of different types of vehicles (e.g., Car, Bike).
+**Description:** The factory pattern provides an interface for creating objects, allowing the instantiation of different types of vehicles (e.g., Car, Bike).
-Use Case: A vehicle dealership system that creates different types of vehicles based on user input.
+**Use Case:** A vehicle dealership system that creates different types of vehicles based on user input.

 ![WhatsApp Image 2024-10-01 at 15 35 43_d978d7aa](https://github.com/user-attachments/assets/3825bc27-6644-44f1-aeca-622c32cb7e06)